HiringCenter

 Request and Response Conventions

-• Requests and responses use application/json unless otherwise noted
+• Request and response bodies use application/json unless noted

 • Timestamps are Unix time in milliseconds unless otherwise specified